TOI-1338: Planetary system

 The planet TOI-1338 b is between Neptune and Saturn in size, and has an orbit that is within ~1° coplanar with the binary.
 Its mass is estimated to be roughly 11 times that of Earth, indicating a low density similar to that of circumbinary planet Kepler-47c.

 The spin of the primary star aligns with the orbits of the binary and the planet (spin-orbit angle β = 2.8±17.1 °).
 This is the second time the Rossiter–McLaughlin effect was measured for a star hosting a circumbinary planet.
 Kepler-16 was the first system with such a measurement.
 The measurement of the alignment for TOI-1338 suggests that the planet formed from a single circumbinary disk.

 TOI-1338 c, or BEBOP-1c, is a gas giant about 75 times the mass of Earth.
 It is also coplanar (or nearly so) with the binary stars and planet b.

+Two views of the TOI-1338 system.
+Left: Edge-on view as seen from Earth, with TOI-1338 b depicted transiting the larger star.
+Right: Top view, with planets, instability zone, and habitable zone (HZ) labeled.